Spider-Man: Wolverine, good lord! What did they do to you?

 Watch Megan's reaction to Laura, at that scene.
-She's curing up in her chair, basically assuming the fetal position.
+She's curling up in her chair, basically assuming the fetal position.
 This is the same girl who was introduced as something of a problem child with lack of respect for others.
 And she's getting freaked out.

 During a flashback in The Killing Dream Logan (unnecessarily) coaches Laura through sharpshooting.
 After she pulls the trigger it's revealed that he's with her at an amusement park and they were playing the shooting gallery.
 Laura has put a round straight through the forehead of one of the prizes, a teddy bear, to the distress and amazement of the carny.
 When Logan tells her that wasn't what he expected, Laura flatly reminds him he said to aim at what she wanted.

 As they walk away (with the bear in hand!) she comments about how roller coasters are said to make people want to scream and throw up, and wants to try that.

 One of the cute scenes with Psylocke and X is after Psylocke had just been revived in World's End.
 She and Laura have rejoined the captured X-Men and the Savage Land mutates, who are preparing to face the Hauk'ka.
 Psylocke is sitting on a branch, deftly braiding her hair while talking with Bishop.
 Laura is emulating her in the background, fighting with her hair, trying to get it to behave.
 A few pages later when the Hauk'ka arrive, Psylocke has moved on to helping Nightcrawler and Bishop un-lock their powers, perfect braid swaying behind her... and X-23 rushes out to fight Raina, with her hair in a messy bun, apparently having given up on it.